O L S C

 - Faculty must sign the acknowledgment forum to be turned in to Carol Webster.
 (See document “Acknowledgment of Moodlerooms at Mt.
 SAC”)

-Basics Training 1
+MR Basics Online Training Series 1 and Series 2

 This is part one of a two-part training (* both parts are required of all faculty